God makes a way

 When the Rev. Chandler Willis came to the church as pastor in 2011, he knew something had to give.
 Clearly, the church could no longer afford to maintain ministry in such a behemoth of a building.
 The pastor quickly realized his role would be that of “helping the congregation face reality and make decisions that were necessary, and encourage them to take action, not just talk about it.”
 A year into his pastorate, First Presbyterian made the agonizing decision to sell their building in 2012.
 After a decade or so of denial or reluctance to recognize the reality of the situation, it was not surprising that emotions ran high.

 Founded in 1888, the church had thrived in the city for over a century, historically with hundreds of parishioners crowded into the pews each Sunday.
-Many “cradle roll” members had spent their entire lives at First Presbyterian and couldn’t imagine worshiping anywhere else.
-Several once-devoted members were so disheartened by the decision to sell the building that they abandoned the church altogether.
-Yet, for the small but determined remnant, a “For Sale” sign on the property would not mean the end of First Presbyterian’s legacy.
-Though it took three years to find a buyer for the building, through much faith and lots of prayers, the congregation began the arduous process of seeking a new place to worship in 2015.
+Though it took three years to find a buyer for the building, the congregation began the arduous process of seeking a new place to worship in 2015.

 The two small, needy churches in the same neighborhood had one big God at work bringing them together through two longtime friends.
 George Swift of First Presbyterian and R.B.
-Smith of First Christian had known each other for years, and when they came to realize the predicament their respective congregations were in, they began to broker an arrangement.
+Smith of First Christian had known each other for years, and when they came to realize the predicament, their respective congregations were in, they began to broker an arrangement.
 First Presbyterian would pay First Christian rent for the use of their sanctuary and one wing of the building.
-It was a perfect match — one that everyone presumed would be temporary.
-But God had other plans.

 The Rev. Vince Endris arrived at First Christian soon after First Presbyterian moved in.
 Initially, he was confused by the arrangement.
-But as he thought more about their situations, he realized it was not so odd after all.
+But then he realized it was not so odd after all.
 “This partnership between churches is exactly the kind of partnership that Christ prayed for when he prayed ‘that they might all be one.’
-We are different, but the same.
-We might disagree on the finer points, but we all seek to serve the same Lord.
-The Disciples of Christ was founded on the principle of creating unity among Christians.
-This partnership exemplified that unity,” said Endris.
+We are different, but the same.”

 Swift and Smith once again brainstormed and devised a plan they thought just might work.
 The two churches agreed to move forward and continue to share worship space in a new facility.
 They formed a corporation called First Churches United that would own and manage the building, attend to legal and financial matters, and allow each congregation to focus on mission and spiritual aspects of their separate congregations.